 The Advanced Butcher Apprenticeship enables both career progression for butchers and also importantly succession planning for employers.
 As well as advanced knife skills and a deep understanding of their sector, be it independent retail, supermarket or meat processor, the advanced butcher needs additional business and people management skills.
 Developed with input from a wide range of meat businesses, the Advanced Butchery Apprenticeship teaches the particular skills needed by employers in each distinct sector.
 These could include for example:

-Large employers (with a wage bill over £3million) will fund their apprentices through the Levy, which will be collected by HMRC at a rate of 0.5% of a businesses’ monthly wage bill.
+Large employers (with a wage bill over £3 million) fund their apprentices through the levy, which will be collected by HMRC at a rate of 0.5% of a businesses’ monthly wage bill.